Friday, September 28, 2018

 Construction work is not for women - skeptic says

-Even in not post-disaster situation, the presence of women in construction business are in small number.
+Even in development settings, which is not a post-disaster situation, the presence of women in the construction business is in a small number.
 Women make up just 11% of the entire workforce, but even this figure includes many who work behind a desk, often in design, management or secretarial roles.
 On building sites themselves, it is estimated that 99% of workers are men[iii].
-The current perception this construction is a male only job and this come both from the employers and from the society.
+The current perception is that this construction is a male-only job, and this comes both from the employers and from society.

 Limited opportunity and increasing vulnerability

-Fulfilling their responsibility as a family member, women will have additional burden due to disaster.
-They might work to clean out debris, work on their own house repair but at the same time still has to take care their children and doing house works.
-Their husband might lose their job due to the disaster which made them have to work for extra income to meet their needs.
+When fulfilling their responsibility as family members, women will have additional burdens due to disaster.
+They might work to clean out debris and work on their own house repair, but at the same time, they still have to take care of their children and do housework.
+Their husband might lose their job due to the disaster, which made them have to work for extra income to meet their needs.

-One of the opportunity for everyone in the village is the construction work.
-The current workforce definitely are not sufficient to meet the demand due to massive reconstruction across the country.
-As happen everywhere globally this recovery program may take years.
-Growing number of skilled builders really needed in due course otherwise this recovery might be halted or even failed.
+One opportunity for everyone in the village is construction work.
+The current workforce is definitely not sufficient to meet the demand due to massive reconstruction across the country.
+As happens everywhere globally, this recovery program may take years.
+A growing number of skilled builders is really needed in due course; otherwise, this recovery might be halted or even fail.

-Even there is growing demand for builder and there are training which women can participate but it doesn’t mean that women easily to get job.
-Community acceptance still a serious challenge which hamper women to work directly in construction.
-Most of the people still perceived this work with wood, stone and cement is a men’s job.
+Even though there is a growing demand for builders and training in which women can participate, it doesn’t mean that women can easily get jobs.
+Community acceptance is still a serious challenge that hampers women's ability to work directly in construction.
+Most people still perceive this work with wood, stone, and cement as a men’s job.

-Limited access in construction works for women might linking to limited access of income, if there is no sufficient job opportunity in the village.
-Furthermore limited purchasing power to basic needs and health.
-Then the highest concern is increasing their vulnerability if the women is single headed household with children in her family.
-The marginalized role of women in post disaster reconstruction further contributes to women's vulnerability in post disaster situations[v].
+Limited access to construction work for women might be linked to limited access to income if there are not sufficient job opportunities in the village.
+Furthermore, limited purchasing power for basic needs and health.
+Then, the highest concern is increasing their vulnerability if the woman is a single-headed household with children in her family.
+The marginalized role of women in post-disaster reconstruction further contributes to women's vulnerability in post-disaster situations[v].

-Women should have access to participate in any recovery activities including reconstruction works as per their needs or interest.
-Therefore they should be empowered with skills and knowledge in order the can enter the job market with fair competition.
-Government should provide access and mechanism in order they can contribute their skill to rebuild more robust houses in their community.
-Aside that disaster as a tragedy but disasters can provide an opportunity to redress gender disparities.
-Good practices are context-relevant and empowering, and use women’s skills and leadership to build resilience and Disaster Risk Reduction.
-There is a need to improve livelihoods, enhance community disaster preparedness, mitigation, and prevention, with the involvement of women and men[vi].
+Women should have access to participate in any recovery activities, including reconstruction works, as per their needs or interests.
+Therefore, they should be empowered with skills and knowledge in order to enter the job market with fair competition.
+The government should provide access and mechanisms in order for them to contribute their skill to rebuild more robust houses in their community.
+Aside from that disaster as a tragedy, disasters can provide an opportunity to redress gender disparities.
+Good practices are context-relevant and empowering and use women’s skills and leadership to build resilience and Disaster Risk Reduction.
+There is a need to improve livelihoods and enhance community disaster preparedness, mitigation, and prevention, with the involvement of women and men[vi].

-Therefore agencies who work in reconstruction should find the best strategy which can be implemented in their working area.
-Every disaster recovery in each country might be unique, so there is no guaranty on success by just copying the same strategy from other recovery program.
-But in every strategy this empowerment initiative should be emphasized.
-Aside from opening new opportunity for women the strategies itself will benefit the government, humanitarian organizations and research institutions working on women’s empowerment[vii].
+Therefore, agencies that work in reconstruction should find the best strategy that can be implemented in their working area.
+Every disaster recovery in each country might be unique, so copying the same strategy from another recovery program does not guarantee success.
+However, this empowerment initiative should be emphasized in every strategy.
+Aside from opening new opportunities for women, the strategies themselves will benefit the government, humanitarian organizations, and research institutions working on women’s empowerment[vii].

-But even there are good policies and good strategies, in reality the limited access still persists.
+However, even though there are good policies and good strategies, limited access still persists.
 The larger share of benefits and resources go to men while women continue to remain marginalized.[viii]
-Many research proves men still play a dominant role, not only in the decision-making process, but also throughout the entire response, reconstruction, and recovery processes[ix]
+Many research prove men still play a dominant role, not only in the decision-making process but also throughout the entire response, reconstruction, and recovery processes[ix]

-Therefore it shows there still a long way from policy level to the actual implementation on field level.
-There is still conception and old values hampering the process which hampering those empowerment strategies can be active and real.
-There should be initiative from grass-root level to tap the opportunity.
+Therefore, it shows there is still a long way from the policy level to the actual implementation on the field level.
+There are still conceptions and old values hampering the process, which hampering those empowerment strategies can be active and real.
+There should be an initiative from the grass-root level to tap the opportunity.

 Small steps big impacts

-Having certificate of builders training has no guarantee to have construction job.
-As mentioned above, challenge on acceptance still persists.
-There already proven initiatives which result made a big impact on reconstruction progress in Nepal.
-One of the essential milestones to start a house construction are land clearing and ground breaking.
-Rather than waiting for builders to do the job, a group of women cleared the land, broke the ground and made the foundation.
-Having seen that women worked later on other men in the community joined.
+Having a certificate of builder training does not guarantee having a construction job.
+As mentioned above, the challenge of acceptance still persists.
+There are already proven initiatives that have made a big impact on the reconstruction progress in Nepal.
+One of the essential milestones for starting a house construction is land clearing and groundbreaking.
+Rather than waiting for builders to do the job, a group of women cleared the land, broke the ground, and made the foundation.
+Having seen that women worked later on, other men in the community joined.

-These people working in turn from one house to other house so all group member have their foundation finished.
-In Nepal it is called aalo palo or working in turn.
-A very small step, it is, but it brings recognition and appreciation.
+These people work in turn from one house to another so all group members have their foundation finished.
+In Nepal, it is called aalo palo, or working in turn.
+It is a very small step, but it brings recognition and appreciation.
 Women, too, can also work in construction.
-Time passed and then not only on land clearing and foundation work, they can work in steel rebar fixing [photo above] and concreting.
+Time passed, and then they could not only work on land clearing and foundation work but also in steel rebar fixing [photo above] and concreting.

-The idea is to make a connection between policy and strategy in country level to the community in the village level.
-It should produce paradigm shift in the community that empowered women can also work in construction if they are willing to do so.
-The women can fill the manpower gap due to many of the people are working abroad.
-Moreover it should not stop on the implementation level.
+The idea is to make a connection between policy and strategy at the country level and the community at the village level.
+It should produce a paradigm shift in the community that empowered women can also work in construction if they are willing to do so.
+Women can fill the manpower gap because many people are working abroad.
+Moreover, it should not stop at the implementation level.
 Women should also participate and be involved in decision-making processes in a non-discriminatory manner.
 They must be fully recognized and supported to build resilience, reduce disaster risks, and contribute to sustainable development[x].

 Arwin Soelaksono